 - Cheese and chicken;

-For a gluten free version, you can easily subsititue the flour with rye, barley or gluten free baking flour.
+For a gluten-free version, you can easily substitute the flour with rye, barley, or gluten-free baking flour.

 If you don’t have a long, flat paddle to transfer the pide from the work surface to the oven, don’t arrange the filling onto the pide dough whilst it is still on the work surface.
 So, lightly grease your baking tray and place your pide dough directly onto it laying it along the edge.
 Then add your filling.
 Leave a gap around the edges and fold these over once you’ve arranged the filling.